maria-gedye/Y3-timesheet-app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Issues I am already aware of

+If you actually made it this far, well done!
+I am happy somebody is appreciating my efforts.
+While all devs try their best to have a 100% bug free experience (wow at the rubric metrics!), it is kinda impossible (just look @ Microsoft office) so here are some `bugs` I caught while making demos:

+*  every user sees everyones saved shifts (when ideally it should be current user sees only their information)

+*  timer has to run for at least a minute in order to be saved on tracker (home) screen (does not save to firestore)

+*  only the manual add shift method (the circular `+` button) stores to firestore(database)

+*  loading circle doesn't pop properly when signing in (needs person to tap on screen)